 Along Rausch, the project utilizes a rhythm of smaller scaled units that is contextual to the charming nature of the existing environment.
 The project steps down to four stories along Rausch and the building features garden stoop entrances, enhanced landscaping and trees to activate the sidewalk experience.
 Bay windows will also reduce the scale along Rausch and provide southern light and views to the residents.

-The full Rausch Street facade and elevation, click the rendering to enlarge:
+The full Rausch Street facade and elevation (click to enlarge):